artainmo/web-development/backend/PostgreSQL/README.md

 Such databases are called relational databases, non-relational databases also exist and they consist of huge JSON-like objects, those are simpler and faster.

-### Setup
+### Setup and psql
 Is best downloaded as an app from the web, on macos for example: https://postgresapp.com/.<br>
 On https://postgresapp.com/ you can download the app but also learn how to install it, create a postgresql server with databases, how to connect from the terminal to those databases to execute psql commands and how to connect from programming languages to those databases.

+psql is a terminal-based frontend to PostgreSQL.
+It enables interactive communication with PostgreSQL databases, type queries in terminal and see results.<br>
+SQL commands can be written and will only be send to the server when a command-terminating-semicolon is reached, a line return does not end the command and thus your command can be written on multiple lines for clarity.
+If the command got executed without errors the results will be shown.<br>
-When launching psql, you can start launching psql commands in the terminal with \? you can view the usage guide and with \l you can list the whole database.
-Inside .sql files you can write SQL scripts.
-Execute them with \i.
+When launching psql, next to SQL commands you can start launching psql meta-commands in the terminal, all psql meta-commands start with \.
+With `\?` you can view the usage guide.<br>
+With `\c databaseName` you can connect to another database and with `\conninfo` view current database.<br>
+With `\l` you can list all databases, by giving it as parameter a database name you can selectively show that database.
+With `\dt` you can list all tables and through the parameter one specific table can be shown.<br>
+With `\! command` you can execute regular shell commands.<br>
+With `\h partialSqlCommand` syntax help is given on correct SQL command.<br>

 ### Use
 To create a new database use `CREATE DATABASE name;`.<br>